 A number of faculty and students have worked tirelessly to bring Project Rebound to CSU Long Beach.
-For the past three years, those students and faculty have attended conferences representing Project Rebound, built relationships with the other Project Rebound campuses, and worked with formerly incarcerated students already enrolled at CSU Long Beach to secure resources that are essential to their education success.
-Chief among those dedicated faculty and students were our Executive Director – Dr. James M. Binnall and Program Coordinator – Ms. Irene Sotelo.
+For the past three years, those students and faculty have attended conferences representing Project Rebound, built relationships with the other Project Rebound campuses, and worked with formerly incarcerated students already enrolled at CSU Long Beach to secure resources that are essential to their educational success.
+Chief among those dedicated faculty and students were our Executive Director, Dr. James M. Binnall, and Program Director, Ms. Irene Sotelo.

 Project Rebound Personnel